php-fig/fig-standards/proposed/phpdoc-tags.md

  * Initializes this class with the given options.
  *
  * @param array $options {
- *     @var bool   Whether this element is required
+ *     @var bool   Whether this foo is required
- *     @var string The display name for this element
+ *     @var string The display name for this foo
  * }
  */
 public function __construct(array $options = array())